How to build deal flow for venture capitalists

 You can dive even deeper with data analysis and business intelligence (like Affinity Analytics) to turn the answers to these questions into easily reviewed dashboards.
 Commonly used dashboards can be customized and preset to measure your most valuable data points, so the data you need for your Monday morning meeting is always ready.

-Armed with your new answers, you can build custom lists that outline your most valuable relationships, set reminders to check in with them, and effectively track and manage every deal from pitch to close.
+Armed with answers, you can build custom lists that outline your most valuable relationships, set reminders to check in with them, and effectively track and manage every deal from pitch to close.

 What’s next for your deal flow?

-Going out to the newest industry event, carving out a clear brand for yourself online, and digging deep into your existing network can all help improve your deal sourcing.
+Attending industry events, carving out a clear brand online, and digging deep into your existing network can all help improve your deal sourcing.
 It’s equally necessary to work from the bottom up with a technology stack that supports the pace you set for your firm.
-Moving quickly shouldn’t come at the expense of keeping your relationship data clean and organized.
+Faster decision-making shouldn’t come at the expense of keeping your relationship data clean and organized.
 Organized deal flow data empowers you to more easily evaluate and scale your current tactics so you can close quality deals faster.

 Your deal flow doesn’t slow down, and neither should you.
 You can lean on Affinity to manage your data entry and create end-to-end visibility into your historical and active pipeline and see the full picture of every deal in your pipeline.